Tornado outbreak of March 14–16, 2025: Fifty-Six–Larkin–Ravenden Springs, Arkansas/Fairdealing, Missouri

 The tornado then passed near Brakebill and crossed AR 115, causing mainly tree damage before crossing into Ripley County, Missouri southeast of Poynor, snapping more trees at high-end EF1 intensity.
 Just after crossing the state line, a manufactured home was overturned from its foundation at EF2 strength.
 The person inside the home sheltered in their bathtub and survived with only minor injuries.
 The tornado then continued northeastward as it approached and passed near Pulaski after crossing Route 142 at EF1-EF2 intensity, inflicting roof damage to homes, damaging or overturning mobile homes, destroying an outbuilding, damaging and snapping power poles, downing large swaths of trees, including trees that fell on and caused additional damage to outbuildings and homes.
 The tornado then abruptly turned due east and passed through Fairdealing, snapping and uprooting trees at EF1 intensity.
 The tornado then reintensified to EF2 intensity as it moved into Butler County, Missouri and turned back toward the northeast, inflicting severe damage to multiple homes in and east of Fairdealing, which suffered severe damage, with their roofs being partially or completely destroyed.
 The tornado snapped and additional trees and wooden power poles before abruptly dissipating as it approached County Road 480.

 The tornado was the longest-lived tornado by track and duration of the outbreak, traveling 118.95 mi and reaching a maximum width of 1400 yd during its 133-minute lifespan.
 AR 14 in Fifty-Six was closed due to the damage caused by the tornado.
 According to preliminary information from the National Weather Service Little Rock, Arkansas, over 25% of Fifty-Six sustained damage from the tornado.
+Alongside another EF4 tornado that struck Jackson County later into the night, this was the first time a violent tornado occurred in the state of Arkansas in nearly 11 years, since the 2014 Mayflower-Vilonia tornado.
+This tornado also had the third longest recorded track in Arkansas history at nearly 94 mi when excluding its lengthened path in Missouri, behind an F2 tornado that tracked for 112 mi on February 20, 1951, and a devastating EF4 tornado that tracked for 122 mi and occurred in nearly the same areas during the 2008 Super Tuesday tornado outbreak.